 Using the single-leg squat positions have your back foot on a chair, and your front foot extended out in front of you.
 Begin by taking 30 seconds to GRADUALLY go down into a parallel position, and then hold for another 30 seconds.

 At 1 minute, begin slowly rising for 30 seconds until you’re halfway up, hold for 15 seconds, then spend the final 15 seconds finishing until your front leg is locked out and you’re standing again.
 Now do that to each leg twice, never taking more than 2 minutes to rest in-between each set.

 It’s important to keep you’re back tall and never let your knees touch the ground.

 Also, use a challenging dumbbell weight … I use 20 lbs.

 Rest and Recovery.

-Today I attack the cardio system with a great aerobic workout.
+Today I attack the cardio system with a great aerobic sprinter workouts.
 Again, perform a good warm-up; make sure everything is working and loose.
-The workout won’t take that long but it’s going to definitely wear you out.
+The sprinter workouts won’t take that long but it’s going to definitely wear you out.

 It’s simple; find sand, whether it’s on a beach or your local long jump pit.
 Make sure the sand you use isn’t packed and hard.
 The deeper and softer the better.
 What you’re performing is in-place running, focusing on high knees and aggressive arm swings.

-While the workout is performed like the in-place weighted arm swings … 10 sets of 60 seconds on with 60 seconds off.
+While the sprinter workouts is performed like the in-place weighted arm swings … 10 sets of 60 seconds on with 60 seconds off.
 And the first 40-45 seconds is very brisk, with the last 15-20 seconds being all-out sprinting in place.